msradam/agentic-hackathon/README.md

 I used OSMnx to download street network graphs and geographic features for certain locations, prepared this data to load into ArangoDB, then wrote the LLM-based tools and ReAct agent code for the agentic app.

 ## Challenges we ran into
 Prompt engineering was a large aspect of this project, I needed to revise the prompts per tool multiple times as I continuously tested and analyzed the output of the ReAct agent, so that I could provide the AI models with more context to properly interpret the user queries and assemble the correct code.
-Modifying the tools to properly interact with each other and work in tandem to generate the correct intermediate output for each to use was also challenging, but ultimately rewarding.
+Modifying the tools to properly interact with each other and work in tandem to generate the correct intermediate output to pass between them was also challenging, but ultimately rewarding.

 ## Accomplishments that we're proud of
-I particularly enjoyed seeing the outcome of these tools, being able to correctly interpret user queries about street networks and correctly identifying the street network attributes to filter or run algorithms on.
-I especially appreciated that by loading additional datasets like geographic features and health facility data into ArangoDB, along with the graph network, that the AQL tool was able to interpret the natural language queries correctly and pull data across these sources.
+I particularly enjoyed seeing the outcome of these tools, which are able to correctly interpret user queries about street networks and correctly identifying the street network attributes to filter or run algorithms on.
+I especially appreciated that by loading additional datasets like geographic features and health facility data into ArangoDB, along with the graph network, the AQL tool was able to interpret the natural language queries correctly and pull data across these sources.

 ## What we learned
 I learned how to work with the LangChain and LangGraph libraries, how to invoke LLMs and prompt engineer to answer specific questions, and how to prepare OSMnx data to load into ArangoDB.